 She is a member of the University of Texas System Board of Regents, that oversees nine academic and six health institutions across Texas including the flagship University of Texas at Austin, and the world renowned UT MD Anderson Cancer Center.
 She also formerly served on the UT System Board of Regents from 2008 through 2011.

-She has been active in many non-profit organizations, and has served on the Board of Directors and the executive committee of the Board of Visitors of the UT MD Anderson Cancer Center.
-She currently serves on the board of directors of the University of Texas Law School Foundation, the Greater Houston Partnership, and the Texas Medical Center, among others.
-She has received numerous honors and recognitions for her community and board service, including the Distinguished Alumnus Award for the University of Texas (view Janiece’s acceptance speech here), the 2008 Sandra Day O’Connor Award For Board Excellence, the Female Executive of the Year Award from the Houston Hispanic Chamber of Commerce (2010), and has been recognized as a “breakthrough woman” and inducted into the Hall of Fame by the Greater Houston Women’s Chamber of Commerce.
+She has been active in many non-profit organizations.
+Prior to being appointed to the UT system Board of Regents, she was he President-Elect of the Texas Exes, and served on the Board of Directors and the executive committee of the Board of Visitors of the UT MD Anderson Cancer Center.
+She also served on the board of directors of the University of Texas Law School Foundation, and the Texas Medical Center.
+She has also served on the Board and Executive Committee of the Greater Houston Partnership.

 She is also a founder of the Center for Women in Law, and the Kay Bailey Hutchison Center for energy, business, and law at the University of Texas School of Law.

 She received the UT Distinguished Alumnus Award in 2013, an award granted to UT alumni who have distinguished themselves professionally and through service to the University of Texas.
 In 2016 she received the prestigious President’s Citation, awarded by the President of the University of Texas to alumni who have served the University of Texas with distinction.
 In 2017 she received the Distinguished Alumnus Award for Public Service from The University of Texas School of Law.